+Travel Information Nicaragua.
 Nicaragua is located in Central America.
 It borders Honduras and Costa Rica.
 It also has beaches on the Pacific Ocean and the Caribbean Sea.
 To fully enjoy your next trip to Nicaragua, you certainly will need all the necessary facts so you can travel to this Central American country without any worries.
-With that order of ideas, find below the information you may need to travel Nicaragua:
+With that order of ideas, find below the information you may need to travel Nicaragua.

 Its capital is the city of Managua.
 It is located between the popular colonial cities of León and Granada, making it very easy to visit these cities also.

 In addition, the location of its capital city also gives you easy access to nearby lagoons, natural reserves and a smattering of fun beaches.
 To sum up, Managua works as an ideal center of great adventures when you visit Nicaragua.